Skip to content

 • Clean the grill after every use to avoid grease build-up, which can catch fire

-For grills that use propane or natural gas, make sure all the connection points are secure.
+For grills that use propane or natural gas, secure all the connection points.
 Visually inspect the gas hose for abrasion and wear.
 Also, check for leaks by spraying the hose with a soap and water solution and turning on the gas.
 Bubbles indicate a leak.
+After grilling, double-check that the gas is turned off.

 While homeowner insurance policies typically cover injuries and property damage, it’s always better to prevent accidents in the first place.